 All offers of employment with the District shall be made contingent upon testing results.
 An applicant who tests positive shall not be employed.

-Applicants who refuse drug testing shall be eliminated immediately from employment consideration.

 Current employees who test positive shall be subject to immediate disciplinary action up to and including dismissal in accordance with Board policy and administrative procedures.
 A school bus driver, substitute driver, school bus mechanic or anyone performing safety-sensitive pupil transportation duties who tests 0.02 percent or higher on the confirmation alcohol test immediately before, during, or immediately following the performance of these duties shall be relieved of these duties immediately.
 (Drivers found under the influence of alcohol or any illegal drugs while on duty or with remaining driving responsibilities that same day shall be dismissed from employment in accordance with Kentucky Administrative Regulation and Board policy and should not be eligible for reemployment for five [5] years.)

 Employees who test positive shall be notified of referral services.
 Additionally, employees shall be subject to CDL prohibitions and penalties under the Omnibus Act and applicable Federal Motor Carrier Safety Regulations.

+Applicants who refuse drug testing shall be eliminated immediately from employment consideration.
 Current employees who refuse to comply with testing requirements will be regarded as insubordinate and shall be subject to disciplinary action, up to and including dismissal.

+Refusal to submit to an alcohol or controlled substance test means that the individual demonstrated noncompliance, including but not limited to the following actions:

+Failed to appear for any test within a reasonable period of time as determined by the employer and consistent with applicable Department of Transportation agency regulation;

+Failed to remain at the testing site until the testing process was completed;

+Failed to provide a sample specimen for any required test;

+Failed to provide a sample in an amount sufficient for testing without an adequate medical reason for the failure;

+Failed to undergo a medical examination as directed by the Medical Review Officer as part of the verification process for the previous listed reason;

+Failed or declined to submit to a second test that the employer or collector has directed the driver to take;

+Failed to cooperate with any of the testing process; and/or

+Adulterated or substituted a test result as reported by the Medical Review Officer.

 TRANSPORTATION AT06.221

 (Continued)